fugu-chop/launch_school/rb101_programming_foundations/lesson_2/lesson_2_notes.md

 This disconnects the original object from the variable, which makes it available for garbage collection unless another reference to the object exists elsewhere.

 A method is said to be *non-mutating with respect to an argument* or its calling object if it __does not modify it__.
 Most methods you will encounter do not mutate their arguments or caller.
-Some do mutate their *caller*, but few mutate the *arguments* - most of these methods reassign their arguments to *different address spaces* and are thus non-mutating.
+Some do mutate their *caller*, but few methods in the Core API or Standard Library mutate the *arguments* - most of these methods reassign their arguments to *different address spaces* and are thus non-mutating.
 ```
 test = 'hello'
 test.object_id